 The Enhanced seat data is what we pull directly from the SSIM.
-The SSIM is what the carrier provides to Innovata each week, and there is an optional field that contains the Seat-by-Cabin information on a per-flight basis.
-If a carrier provides that optional info (called the ACV field), then we pass that into the tool and it is displayed when the user has "enhanced seats" selected in their user>account settings.
+The SSIM is what the carrier provides to Cirium, and there is an optional field that contains the Seat-by-Cabin information on a per-flight basis.
+If a carrier provides that optional info (called the Aircraft Configuration/Version (ACV) field), then we pass that into the tool and it is displayed when the user has "enhanced seats" selected in their user>account settings.

 The Traditional seats are values we Diio have curated over the years, and it is a combination of some default seat counts and specific client over-ride seat counts, at a monthly level.
 In other words, the same traditional seat count will be shown for all flights on a given equipment for a specific carrier during a given month.